BerardinoB/Public_Policy_Evaluation/README.md

 ![alt text](https://github.com/BerardinoB/Public_Policy_Evaluation/blob/main/Images/Maps_Italy.png)

 ## Performance: Factual Results
-For a factual comparison of all the ML models, the ROC-AUC curve is reported below:
+in order to calculate the probability of corporate failure, a stratified 10-folds Cross-Validation (CV) procedure is implemented.
+We used CV aggregation or crogging to improve the generalization error estimate using our validation methods.
+The entire process is repeated 30 times and the obtained predictions averaged at the instance level in order to obtain reliable results.
+For all ML models, the same folds partitioning is used in order to guarantee fair comparisons.
+Cost sensitive learning is applied to deal with class imbalance by re-weighting the loss function toward the less represented.
+For the factual comparison of all the ML models, the ROC-AUC curve is reported below:

 ![alt text](https://github.com/BerardinoB/Public_Policy_Evaluation/blob/main/Images/ROC_Curve.png)